 The Visible Light Spectrum

 As you might imagine, the visible light spectrum is also what drives organism growth and photosynthesis.
-The range of visible light used by plants to drive photosynthesis ranges from about 400 to 700 nanometers and is referred to as Photosynthetically Active Radiation (PAR).
+The range of visible light plants use to drive photosynthesis ranges from about 400 to 700 nanometers and is referred to as Photosynthetically Active Radiation (PAR).
 PAR includes blue light (400 to 520 nanometers) and red light (630 to 700 nanometers) and everything in between.
-While blue and red light have been recognized as particularly significant to plant growth and the photosynthesis process, it’s important to know that the entire PAR spectrum (including green and yellow light) is essential to supporting balanced, healthy plant growth.
+While blue and red light have been recognized as particularly significant to plant growth and the photosynthesis process, it’s essential to know that the entire PAR spectrum (including green and yellow light) is important to supporting balanced, healthy plant growth.

 Red vs. Blue Light

 While the entire PAR spectrum is used during photosynthesis, red and blue light make up the majority of light used by plants.
 Each type of light supports plant growth and development in a unique way.